am8850/azure-docs/AKS.md

   - Other services (API server, ETCD, scheduler, etc.)
 - AKS (Azure's implementation of Kubernetes)
   - Networking:
-    - Private and Public master node
+    - Private and Public cluster
-    > **Tip:** Selecting a public or private master is the first importante decision.
+    > **Tip:** Selecting a public or private cluster is the first importante decision.
+In a private cluster, the control plane or API server has internal IP addresses
     - Kubnet vs ACI
     > **Tip:** ACI is recommended, but you may select kubenet when you have exhausted IP in the network where the cluster will be delopyed.
     - LoadBalancer (public/private with annotations)